dvco-xx/dvco-xx/README.md

     </a>

-- 📫 Please reach out to me by sending a message at... [https://davidosuchukwu.framer.website/contact]
+- 📫 Please reach out to me by sending me a message at [https://davidosuchukwu.framer.website/contact].
+I'd love to work with you!

 <!---
 dvco-xx/dvco-xx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.